prasadshreyas/Leetcode/README.md

-# A repo for all the coding questions I've solved so far
+# A repo for all the leetcode questions I've solved so far